 Second, fuel biomass requires land.
-The rate at which light energy is converted into chemical bonds in terrestrial biomass amounts to the equivalent of about 100 terawatt-hours (TWh) per year.
+The rate at which light energy is converted into chemical bonds in terrestrial biomass amounts to the equivalent of about 100 terawatt-hours $(TWh^8)$ per year.
 Barber remarked that this is not very much, considering that the world uses about 14 TWh per year, a rate that is expected to more than double by 2050.
 He said that it is unrealistic to expect that, by 2050, one-third of the total land biomass on earth could be harvested for biofuel production.
 Again, this points to the need to improve the solar energy conversion efficiency of fuel biomass.

-&lt;sup>7 This section summarizes the highlights of the presentations and discussions that occurred during the second session of CS3, "Solar Radiation to Energy via Biomass," which was organized by Dr. Laurie Peter, University of Bath, UK.
+&lt;sup>7 This section summarizes the highlights of the presentations and discussions that occurred during the second session of CS2 "Solar Padiation to Energy via Pienness" which was organized by Dr Laurie Pater.
+University of Path.
+UK of CS3, "Solar Radiation to Energy via Biomass," which was organized by Dr. Laurie Peter, University of Bath, UK.
 A terawatt (TW) is the same as one trillion, or 10, watts.
 A terawatt-hour (TWh) is a measure of total energy used over time.